scottstanie/scottstanie.github.io/_posts/articles/2019-03-20-shift-differential-operator-dynimcal.md

 This fact is weird and unexpected on its own, but it also has a great connection to material from dynamical systems classes.
-We're usually taught two ideas about when continuous time systems and discrete time systems are stable, and we're rarely given a good reason why they should connect.
+We're usually taught two separate facts about the stability of continuous time and discrete time systems, and we're rarely given a good reason why they should connect.

 A system is stable if, as time goes on indefinitely, the value of \$x\$ will never blow up to infinity.